-Delinquent child support payments, also called “back child support,” is money owed to you that has not been paid.
+Delinquent child support payments, also called “back child support,” is money owed that has not been paid.
 It starts from the date of the petition.
 For example, if a petition for child support is filed Jan 1, 2020 and child support is not set or finalized until July 1, 2020, the back child support will be for the previous 6 months.
 Back child support also includes late or missed child support payments that have been ordered by a court.
 Parents who are late or have missed child support payments must pay the debt in full, including any applicable fees and interest charges.

-To begin the process of petitioning for back child support, call for a free consultation with one of our attorneys at Fulmer Law, P.A. today!
+To begin the process of petitioning for back child support, call for a consultation with one of our attorneys at Fulmer Law, P.A. today!